KittyGiraudel/SJSJ/_glossary/JASMINE.md

 # Jasmine

-[Jasmine](http://jasmine.github.io/) is a behavior-driven development framework for testing JavaScript code.
+[Jasmine](http://jasmine.github.io/) is a BDD framework for testing JavaScript code.
 It does not depend on any other JavaScript frameworks.
 It does not require a DOM.

 Jasmine is developed by [Pivotal Labs](http://pivotal.io/labs), and has many features like [Spies](http://jasmine.github.io/2.0/introduction.html#section-Spies) built in.